-We stayed at Bert’s Eco Ger Camp just outside of Terelj in Gorkhi-Terelj National Park which is one of the best places to visit in Mongolia.
+We stayed at Bert’s Eco Ger Camp (what is eco camping?) just outside of Terelj in Gorkhi-Terelj National Park which is one of the best places to visit in Mongolia.
 Bert is a dutch ex-pat and he lives in the camp with his Mongolian wife and children.
 They also live in a ger although theirs is a little big bigger and one of them has a television.

 For tourists, there are only about 6 gers and they’re very sparsely furnished.
 You can expect two single beds, a stove for fires to warm up the ger, some candles for light in the evening and a small table.
 Facilities in the camp are limited; there are pit toilets, no electricity and your shower is the river a couple of minute’s walk away from the camp.

 What to do at Bert’s Eco Camp

 At this Terelj National Park ger camp your host, Bert, can arrange pretty much any activity you can think of while you stay at his camp in your Mongolian tent.

 He told us about guests that’d wanted to kayak one of the nearby rivers, helped us out with hiking ideas, and can arrange horse riding in Gorkhi Terelj too.